Snake in the Eagle's Shadow: Box office

-Sequel
+Separate sequel

 In 1979, a film titled Snake in the Eagle's Shadow II a.k.a.
 Snaky Knight Fight Against Mantis (or Snaky Knight Fights the Mantis) was released.
 It was directed by Chang Hsin-yi and starred Wang Tao.
-However, the film was not a true sequel, rather it was an attempt by the studio to capitalise on the success of the original film.
+However, the film was not a true sequel, rather it was an attempt by the studio to capitalize on the success of the original film.
 Footage including a montage and a fight scene from Snake in the Eagle's Shadow were spliced into the film.
 Chan's image was also used on the cover of some versions.